raspberrypilearning/comic-character/en/step_7.md

 ---

-Local storage in web development is a way to store data on a user's browser that remains even after the user closes the browser or navigates away from the page.
+Local storage in web development is a way to keep data in a user's browser that remains even after the user closes the browser or navigates away from the page.

 It provides a simple key-value pair storage system that uses local storage to save and retrieve user preferences or settings.

 1. **Local Storage:**
    - A small storage space available in a user's web browser.
-   - Data stored in local storage remains on the user's device even after they close the browser.
+   - Data held in local storage remains on the user's device even after they close the browser.

 2. **Preferences:**
    - User choices or settings, such as theme preferences, language selection, or any customizations.

-3. **Storing Preferences in Local Storage:**
+3. **Holding Preferences in Local Storage:**
    - You can use local storage to save and retrieve user preferences.
-   - Preferences are often stored as key-value pairs.
+   - Preferences are often held as key-value pairs.
 For example, a key might be "lightMode" with a value of "true" or "false" to represent a light or dark mode preference.

 --- /collapse ---